 The Birthday House shows how Frank Welch can site a home overlooking an endless piece of West Texas land.
 Homes he has designed on estate lots demonstrate his ability to work with a large canvas.
 The home on Turtle Creek Drive indicates his virtuosity of designing an ample home on a site that didn’t seem to exist.

 Frank Welch had a way of sniffing out the best lots in unlikely neighborhoods.
 In 1979, the Bent Tree development was being filled with opulent traditional homes with designs popular in the 1970s.
 Here Frank Welch not only discovered a lot overlooking Preston Trails Golf Course on one side but also the lot had a massive greenbelt behind it.
-This site provided a setting for a very modern home of stacked white stucco cubes linked by terraces, balconies and verandas.
+This site provided a setting for a very modern home of stacked white stucco cubes linked by terraces, balconies with vertical wire balustrade and verandas.

 While Frank Welch is associated with repeating patterns and materials of Texas, he never let his ego or distinctive style get in the way of a home or site.